Read the Entire Bible in One Year

 - The One Year Bible: available in NIV, NLT, ESV, or NKJV version.

 A final option is to read the entire Bible in biblical order, from Genesis to Revelation.
-I don’t recommend this approach, however, preferring the above chronological plan or strategic plan.
-But readers do request this option, and I am happy to provide it.
+I don’t recommend this approach, but readers have requested it, and I am happy to provide it.